Rat-cell/test/ABOUT_PROJECT_STRUCTURE.md

-# 📂 Project Structure Guide - Campus Locker System
+# 📂 Project Structure Guide - Campus Locker System v2.1.3

 This document explains what each file and folder in our project does and why we need it.
 It's written for people who are new to coding or want to understand how our project is organized.

 ## 🎯 What is this project?

 The Campus Locker System is a web application that helps manage package deliveries on campus.
 Think of it like a smart mailbox system where people can drop off and pick up packages using special codes.
+Version 2.1.3 is production-ready with 15 pre-configured lockers and safety-first architecture!

 ---